spoorn/durian/README.md

 * [x] Simultaneous basic Client/Server connection management and operations
 * [x] Both async and sync APIs for different caller contexts
 * [x] Multiplexing without head of line blocking (QUIC feature)
     * Dedicated stream for each Packet type and multi-threaded
 * [x] Reliable packets: guaranteed delivery of all messages
 * [x] Ordered packets: packets are received in the same order they are sent on each stream
 * [x] Packet Fragmentation and re-assembly automatically for you
 * [x] Macros to ease creation of Packets
 * [x] Send and receive packets simultaneously
-* [x] Various Client/Server configurations (keep-alive-intervals, idle-timeout, etc.)
+* [x] Various Client/Server configurations
+    * keep-alive-intervals
+    * idle-timeout
+    * ALPN Protocol

 ### Not yet done

 * [ ] Certificate authentication between client-server
 * [ ] More complex connection configurations such as:
     * Pluggable cryptography
 * [ ] Handshake protocol
 * [ ] Connection/streams re-establishment
+* [ ] Reusing an Endpoint across multiple PacketManagers (for client connected to multiple servers, or having different Packet contracts)
 * [ ] Better Error handling/messaging
 * [ ] Unreliable packets
 * [ ] Unordered packets